Gallipolis, Ohio: History

 Gallipolis was first settled by Europeans in 1790: "The French 500" were a group of French aristocrats, merchants, and artisans who were fleeing the violence and disruption of the French Revolution.
 They were led by Count Jean-Joseph de Barth, an Alsatian member of the French National Assembly.
-It was the second city to be founded in the newly organized Northwest Territory of the United States.
-It is known as "The Old French City" because of this beginning.
+It was the second city to be founded in the newly organized Northwest Territory of the United States, after Marietta, Ohio.
+Its name comes from its Gallic heritage ("The city of the Gauls") and is known as "The Old French City" because of this beginning.

 The Gallipolis Epileptic Hospital Stone Water Towers, built in 1892, are listed on the National Register of Historic Places.

 This was a time of rampant land speculation in the Northwest Territory, recently opened for settlement after it was organized following the Northwest Indian Wars.
 The French had worked with the Scioto Company, a purported land development company registered in Paris in 1789, paying its agents for land along the Ohio River.
 They sailed to the United States on several ships, most to Alexandria, Virginia, outside Washington, DC.
 From there they traveled over land and by the Ohio River to reach Gallipolis.
 The French were city people and were taken aback by the undeveloped frontier they encountered.